 Impact

-The flaw in the Linux kernel allows an unsigned use of the expect->helper pointer within the nf_conntrack_expect module, leading to unsafe dereferencing when nfct_help() is called without maintaining a reference to the master conntrack.
+The flaw in the Linux kernel allows use of the expect->helper pointer within the nf_conntrack_expect module, leading to unsafe dereferencing when nfct_help() is called without maintaining a reference to the master conntrack.
 This can result in a kernel dereference of invalid memory, potentially causing a crash or other instability that manifests as a denial of service.
 The vulnerability lies in the way ctnetlink and /proc interfaces expose helper names without proper locking or reference handling.

 Affected Systems